Awesome

 This will print the documentation of func

 directly into the document — no need to look it up in a manual.
-Read up in the guide for setup instructions.
+Read up on setup instructions in the user guide.

-It is possible to add simple docstring tests — assertions that will be run when the documentation is generated.
+It is possible to add simple doc-tests — assertions that will be run when the documentation is generated.
 This is useful if you want to keep small tests and documentation in one place.

 /// #test(